 From Eqs. \eqref{modder} and \eqref{modint}, it is clear, that it is much easier to maintain a position representation involving only position-dependent wave functions $\psi(x)$ (such that $\delta_i\psi=\partial_i\psi$) than to deal with the momentum representation.
-Therefore, unless $N_{ij}=0,$ \eg for purely momentum-dependent metrics, we will mainly restrict ourselves to the the former case.
+Therefore, unless $N_{ij}=0,$ \eg for purely momentum-dependent metrics, we shall restrict ourselves to the former case.

 Incidentally, this simplification in position space is also why it is possible to deal with quantum mechanics on Riemannian backgrounds in the way described in the following section, \ie without reverting to the nonlinear connection.